Then and Now

 In addition to creating fine art photography, I operate a tourism and media business in Alaska.
 Here’s the long and winding road:

-I take a leave of absence from my consulting job in Boston to climb Mt.
-McKinley, fall in love with Alaska, and move here five years later.
+I take a leave of absence from my consulting job in Boston to climb Denali, fall in love with Alaska, and move here five years later.

 Six months after coming up with the idea for Alaska Channel TV, we launch in Anchorage.
 Segments include footage I hiked for weeks to acquire.
 Hours after launch, I get a call from an advertiser who says it’s working—customers are already coming in!